OpenSPP/documentation/_sources/index.md.txt

 - **Interoperability**: The platform is designed to support system interoperability - critical for the creation of cohesive and efficient digital ecosystems.
 - **Inclusivity**: Our products can be customized to suit linguistic and cultural requirements, accessibility, digital literacy, and deployment in remote and less-developed contexts.

-## Technical information

-`OpenSPP` is built on top of (Odoo 15.0)[https://odoo.com/documentation/15.0/], a popular open-source [ERP](https://en.wikipedia.org/wiki/Enterprise_resource_planning).
-It is designed to be easy to install and maintain, and can be run on any Linux distribution.
+To begin using the platform, head to the [Getting Started](https://docs.openspp.org/getting_started/) section for an overview of how OpenSPP’s documentation is organized, and how to locate relevant information.

-The OpenSPP platform is evolving rapidly.
-If you have any questions or needs, please do not hesitate to contact us through Github issues or our [Website](https://openspp.org/).
+OpenSPP is currently in development, and everything is evolving rapidly thanks to the input provided by our users.
+If you have any questions or needs, please do not hesitate to contact the team through Github issues or the OpenSPP [website](https://openspp.org/).

-To learn more, take a look at the [Architecture](technical_reference/architecture) page.

 ```{toctree}
 :maxdepth: 3